-The E2 visa is a Treaty Trader and Investor Visa for the US.
-It is a US non-immigrant visa category, and it is issued for individual investors or investing companies from countries which have a treaty with the US.
-These individual investors or investing companies go to the US with an E2 visa to further invest in the US economy.
+The E2 visa is a Treaty Trader and Investor Visa for the United States.
+It is a US non-immigrant visa category, and it is issued for individual investors or investing companies from countries that have a treaty with the United States.
 The investment can be in any industry or business such as tourism, IT, marketing, etc.

 What are the Eligibility Criteria for the E2 visa?

-To be eligible, there are several E2 visa criteria which you must meet, such as:
+To be eligible for an E2 visa, there are several criteria that you must meet, such as:

-- If you are an individual investor, you must be the national of a country which has an investment treaty with the US.
+- If you are an individual investor, you must be the national of a country that has an investment treaty with the US.

 - If the applicant is a company, it must be owned at least 50% by a treaty investment country.